turnly/turnly/CONTRIBUTING.md

 We highly recommend you review the [conventions docs.](/docs/conventions.md)

-### DevO Tool

-**As a concept:**

-DevO is a concept adopted in Turnly ecosystem to automate and facilitate all tasks in the development environment.

-**As a Tool:**

-Application written in bash and docker files that are described as docker-backed infrastructure provisioning and systems management for the development environment.

-##### DevO Commands

-All available commands must be run using the `yarn devo` prefix.

-##### Verbose and debug

-When you run the commands and verbose is not enabled, a `devo.log` file is generated with all the execution logs that can help you debug errors.

 ### Start specific application (Development Mode)

 If you don't want to run all of Turnly's apps and services, you can go to the directory of the app